Ghosts of the Future

 “The well of worlds is another sign that the future rushes toward us.”

-“My father aches for the coming glory of war.”
+“My father aches for the coming glory of war, while I fear it.”

 “I don’t know you well, but I take comfort in what I’ve seen of your heart.”